redbear/WICED-SDK/README.md

 3. Start the Terminal (OSX) or command prompt (Windows) and change the working directory to WICED-SDK-3.3.1>

-4. Type in "make rbl.rgb-RB_Duo JTAG=RBLINK download run" and press the Enter on the keyboard to begin build the project that under the folder "WICED-SDK-3.3.1\apps\rbl\rgb".
+4. Type in "make redbear.rgb-RB_DUO JTAG=RBLINK download run" and press the Enter on the keyboard to begin build the project that under the folder "WICED-SDK-3.3.1\apps\redbear\rgb".
 More details about make usage please refer to the Makefile which under "WICED-SDK-3.3.1\"

 * For OSX, use "./" before "make", e.g. "./make"